dotlang/language/advanced.md

 #makeTimeout creates a timeout channel which after 100ms, returns nothing and unblocks
 #select operation, defaultChannel creates an always ready channel so if none of the other
 #operations are ready, it will return 200 as result
+# not that the default option in a select has a different signature (it has no input). so runtime can differentiate between a normal and default option.
 result = chFunc1(nothing, _) /// chFunc2(nothing, _) /// chFunc3(data, _) /// makeTimeout(100) /// defaultChannel(200)
 ```